 Our customer also introduced good governance and automation whereby ProfileTailor LicenceAuditor continues to analyse users on a monthly basis and will automatically reclassify them as necessary according to their actual usage.

 The final result was a Memorandum of Understanding from SAP allowing our customer to continue using this model on an ongoing basis ensuring that they have predictable licence costs going forward as they expand the use of SAP throughout their organisation.
 This means that our customer is always 100% sure of their licence usage and future requirements and is always ‘SAP licence audit-ready’ - no more annual panics, or worse still, nasty financial surprises!

 Grey Monarch offer ProfileTailor LicenseAuditor as on-premise software or SaaS.
-We also offer a one-off optimization and prepare for audit packaged service.
+We also offer an optimization and prepare for audit packaged service.

 If you would like to find out more then please do contact us